 So, we’re taking you inside our home and sharing some of our favorite ways to display and organize shells and keep the vacation vibes going strong even when you’re back at home.
 (Great rainy day activities too!)

-Ocean Conservation TIP: To keep your shell collection as eco-friendly as possible (protect what you love!), for future seashell hunts we recommend:
+Ocean Conservation TIP: To keep your shell collection as eco-friendly as possible (protect what you love!), we recommend:

-- making sure that the shells you find are empty and aren’t occupied by an animal
+- making sure that the shells you find are empty and aren’t alive (occupied by an animal)

 - Soft-bodied animals (called mollusks) make the shells as their permanent homes.